Subject: CCE - Context & Culture - 2014

 2. Research & Writing

-Belinda Bold will be coming to class today at 10am to show you a presentation on research & writing which is a great resource to have when you're writing essays.
+Belinda Bold will be coming to class today to help you with research & writing.
+She can provide a lot of assistance when you're writing essays so please get her to help you.

 Work on your assessment task (Indigenous Art essay) and take some time to populate your blog with engaging content.
 Please ask me for help if you're not sure what to write about or how to make a start.